ggab13/restaurant/README.md

-Odin Project which was to create a restaurant using webpack.
+Krusty Krab  | Odin Project which was to create a restaurant using webpack and exports.